the-full-stack/fsdl-text-recognizer-2021-labs/readme.md

 As part of Full Stack Deep Learning 2021, we will incrementally develop a complete deep learning codebase to understand the content of handwritten paragraphs.

-We will use the modern stack of PyTorch and PyTorch-Ligtning
+We will use the modern stack of PyTorch and PyTorch-Lightning

 We will use the main workhorses of DL today: CNNs, RNNs, and Transformers